 CEASE AF.
 We are also pursuing a non-IDE trial in Europe to compare staged hybrid ablation treatment (minimally invasive surgical ablation procedure is first performed and the patient undergoes the intracardiac catheter procedure approximately 91-180 days later) versus catheter ablation alone.
 The study protocol provides for enrollment of approximately 210 patients at twelve sites.
-We began enrollment in November 2015, and enrollment remains ongoing.
+Enrollment began in November 2015 and remains ongoing.